sourcegraph/sourcegraph-public-snapshot/doc/admin/pings.md

     - Count interactions with the go imports search query transformation feature
     - Count of unique users who interacted with the go imports search query transformation feature
 - Sourcegraph Own usage data
+  - Whether `search-ownership` feature flag is turned on.
+  - Number and ratio of repositories for which ownership data is available via CODEOWNERS file or the API.
   - Aggregate monthly weekly and daily active users for the following activities:
     - Narrowing search results by owner using `file:has.owners` predicate.
     - Selecting owner search result through `select:file.owners`.